Unboxed-Software/solana-course/content/intro-to-anchor.md

 ## Declare your program ID

-The `declare_id` macro is used to specify the on-chain address of the program (i.e. the `programId`).
+The `declare_id` macro is used to specify the onchain address of the program (i.e. the `programId`).
 When you build an Anchor program for the first time, the framework will generate a new keypair.
 This becomes the default keypair used to deploy the program unless specified otherwise.
 The corresponding public key should be used as the `programId` specified in the `declare_id!` macro.

 ```rust
 declare_id!("Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS");